kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	D. Lies anteriorly between the superior vena vaca (SVC) and left atrium - F
 	E. Is smaller than the transverse sinus - F

-#### Answer: A. Is bounded by the pulmonary arteries - ?
+#### Answer: A. Is bounded by the pulmonary arteries - *FALSE*
+- Note: had this correct but changed answer!
+- TODO

 ### 3
 Which of the following statements regarding core temperature is TRUE?

 	A. Axillary temperature is normally 0.5C higher than core temperature - F
 	B. Hypothermia is defined as core temperature <35ºC - F
 	C. Diurnal variation is seen, with core temperature higher in the morning that in the evening - F
 	D. Autonomic temperature control is regulated by the parasympathetic system
 	E. Core temperature rises minimally during sleep - F

-#### Answer: D. Autonomic temperature control is regulated by the parasympathetic system - ?
+#### Answer: D. Autonomic temperature control is regulated by the parasympathetic system - *FALSE*
+B. Hypothermia is defined as core temperature <35ºC

 ### 4
 Which statement is true of the brachial plexus? - LEARN